Actyx/Actyx/web/developer.actyx.com/docs/cli/settings/scopes.md

 Here is a simple example of using the `ax settings scopes` command:

 ```
-# Get the settings scopes from a node:
+# Get all the settings scopes from node at 10.2.3.23
 ax settings scopes --local 10.2.3.23
 ```